 11 Reasons Why a Fan Page on Facebook Will Help Your Business

-Okay, so you know what a fan page on Facebook is.
+Okay, so you know what a Facebook fan page is.
 Heck, you’re even a fan of a couple pages yourself.

-But still you find yourself asking, how can a fan page on Facebook help my business, though?
+But still you find yourself asking, how can a Facebook fan page help my business, though?

 I’m glad you asked!
 Facebook has provided something to business owners that is completely unprecedented.
 Before Facebook, businesses could only dream of viewing the individuals and demographics that make up their business’ fan base, then hyper target them for maximum effectiveness.

 Read on to see how you can use these advantages to leverage profits for your business…